What time should I arrive?

 Where do I go?

-All Sunday School classes are held in our basement education rooms.
-From the parking lot on the west side of the building, enter at ground level, go down the steps, and turn right fro adult classes and left to our Fellowship Hall for the children’s class.
+Most Sunday School classes are held in our basement education rooms (except for Tweens and Teens, who meet in the loft).
+From the parking lot on the west side of the building, enter at ground level, go down the steps, and turn right for adult classes and left to our Fellowship Hall for the children’s class.

 Worship takes place in the sanctuary.
 Come up the stairs to the front doors, or use the east door to access our chair lift.
 The sanctuary is also accessible via the ramp; please alert the pastor or a member to open the ramp door for you.

 The rest rooms are located on the basement level.
 From the west parking lot door, go down the stairs, and turn left.
 The women’s restroom is on the right; the light switch is just past it on the wall.
 For the men’s room, turn right into the hallway opening and bear left.